ASMK159/Rainbow-Song/README.md

 # Rainbow-Song
-A Repository for writing a song about Rainbows.
+A Repository for writing a song about Rainbows in the key of C major.